 Install the Hyper-V role on all hosts (For more information, see Get started with Hyper-V on Windows Server 2016.

 Install-WindowsFeature -Name Hyper-V -ComputerName <computer_name> -IncludeManagementTools -Restart

-a.
-Create the Hyper-V virtual switch (use the same switch name for all hosts.
-For example: sdnSwitch).
-Configure at least one network adapter or, if using Switch Embedded Teaming, configure at least two network adapters.
+Use the same switch name for all hosts, for example, sdnSwitch.
+Configure at least one network adapter or, if using SET, configure at least two network adapters.
 Maximum inbound spreading occurs when using two NICs.